 I’ve done a lot of things in my travelling life, but one of the experiences that baffled me most was the Japanese onsen.
 Yes, the simple task of taking a hot spring bath had me stumped… but for good reason.
-It wasn’t that I’d be naked as the day I was born – who cares.
+It wasn’t being naked as the day I was born – who cares.
 It was because I didn’t know the protocol.

 I’d heard tales of awkward onsen experiences, such as men accidentally walking into the women’s bathing area or people doing bommies into the water, and was determined to not commit any faux pas of my own.

 On a trip to Okinawa, I had the chance to give the onsen experience a whirl.
 Having no internet access immediately prior to taking the plunge, I was unable to Google the correct etiquette – I had to learn on the fly.